Before Tennessee rampage, suspect texted friend link to Islamic verse

 Abdulazeez returned from a trip to Jordan in 2014 concerned about conflicts in the Middle East and the reluctance of the United States and other countries to intervene, according to two friends who knew him since elementary school.

-He later purchased three assault rifles on an online marketplace and used them for target practice, they said.
+He later bought three assault rifles on an online marketplace and used them for target practice, they said.

 "That trip was eye-opening for him.
 He learned a lot about the traditions and culture of the Middle East," said one of the two friends, the person who received the text message.